RajayR2000/KVStoreDemo/README.md

 `https://github.com/RajayR2000/KVStore.git`

-or download as a zip file and extract
+or download as a zip file and extract.

 ###### Step 2:
-After creating a new class and importing the kvstore(or you can use the EndUser class that I have created in the default package).
+Create a new class and import the kvstore package(or you can use the EndUser class that I have created in the default package).
 Create a KVStore object.

 `KVStore obj = new KVStore();`